Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Table Representation and Relevance Model

 \subsection{Relevance Model}

 We design a relevance model to solve the second-stage ranking problem, thus addressing \textbf{Challenge 3 (C3)}.
 Given a question, $q$, the first-stage retrieval returns $K_u$ triples arising from $K_t$ tables (there may be multiple triples from the same table).
 The goal of second-stage ranking is to choose one table $T_i$ from $K_t$.
 The general idea is to match $q$ to triples from $T_i$.
-To do so, we use a pretrained \textsf{OpenQA} model \cite{izacard2020distilling} to match $q$ to each triple, and then construct a matching representation ($q$ ,$T_i$).
-The OpenQA model takes a question and a text representation of a triple and outputs a matching representation.
+To do so, we use a pretrained \textsf{QA} model over text \cite{izacard2020distilling} to match $q$ to each triple, and then construct a matching representation ($q$ ,$T_i$).
+The \textsf{QA} model takes a question and a text representation of a triple and outputs a matching representation.
 We employ two techniques to boost the matching: \textbf{triple annotation} and \textbf{representation augmentation}.

-\mypar{Triple annotation} We use the pretrained OpenQA model \cite{izacard2020distilling} to provide input features for each (question, triple) pair.
-To use the \textsf{OpenQA} model, we need to convert a triple to text, but this transformation to text is different than the performed during first-stage retrieval.
-Here, we seek to annotate the triple to improve its context which, in turn, helps with ranking.
+\mypar{Triple annotation} We use the pretrained QA model over text \cite{izacard2020distilling} to provide input features for each (question, triple) pair.
+To use the \textsf{QA} model, we convert triples to text, but this transformation to text is different than the performed during first-stage retrieval.
+Here, we seek to annotate the triple to improve its context which, in turn, helps with ranking as such context often includes sufficient information for the model to resolve semantic differences between words.
 To improve the context, we use special tags to indicate the role of each string element in the triple and in the table.
-For example, consider the aggregation question: \textit{“Which library in Chicago has the longest hours of operation?''}.
-A triple in \F~\ref{fig:table_repre_example} that refers to the column \textit{“Hours of Operation''} is more likely to answer the question than a triple from another table where the text \emph{``Hours of Operation''} appears in a cell.
-We incorporate the context as part of the input fed to the \textsf{OpenQA} model: \textsf{[T]} to denote the table Title; \textsf{[SC]} to denote subject column name $c_x$. \textsf{[S]} for $Cell(r, c_x)$, which means Subject. \textsf{[OC]} for column name $c_y$, which means Object Column. \textsf{[O]} for $Cell(r, c_y)$, which means Object.
+For example, consider the aggregation question: \textit{"Which public technology resource in Chicago has the longest hours of operation?''}.
+A triple in \mbox{\F\ref{fig:table_repre_example}} that refers to the column \textit{``Hours''} is more likely to answer the question than a triple from another table where the text \emph{``Hours''} appears in a cell.
+We incorporate the context as part of the input fed to the \textsf{QA} model: \textsf{[\_T\_]} to denote the table Title; \textsf{[\_SC\_]} to denote subject column name $c_x$. \textsf{[\_S\_]} for $Cell(r, c_x)$, which means Subject. \textsf{[\_OC\_]} for column name $c_y$, which indicates Object Column. \textsf{[\_O\_]} for $Cell(r, c_y)$, which indicates Object.